Fulton Center: Need and funding

 As part of the rebuilding process, the Port Authority considered putting the PATH terminal at Broadway and Fulton Street.
-However, this was deemed to be prohibitively expensive, so it ultimately decided to put the PATH terminal near Greenwich Street, two blocks west.
-The MTA's project to connect the different subway stations at Broadway–Nassau/Fulton Street was approved, despite the fact that the PATH and MTA projects would not be built as part of a single project.
+By April 2002, New York state and city officials notified members of the United States Congress that the project could cost as much as $7.3 billion; at the time, president George W. Bush had pledged only $1.8 billion for transit improvements in Lower Manhattan.
+The Port Authority ultimately decided to put the PATH terminal near Greenwich Street, two blocks west.
+The MTA's project to connect the different subway stations at Broadway–Nassau/Fulton Street was approved, despite the fact that the PATH and MTA projects were separate.
 These stations would instead be connected by a series of underground passageways, which would stretch from the World Financial Center in the west to the Fulton Street Transit Center in the east, spanning over half of Manhattan's width at this point.
 The Fulton Street Transit Center would also contain a large retail building at Broadway and Fulton Street, serving as the main entrance to that complex.
 The Fulton Street project would include new passageways, entrances, and elevators to provide transfers between the area's subway stations and increase the capacity of the existing station complex at Broadway–Nassau/Fulton Streets.

 In February 2003, New York Governor George Pataki announced a $5 billion plan for rebuilt transit infrastructure at South Ferry, Fulton Street, and the World Trade Center.
 By April 2003, the MTA had released preliminary plans for a $750 million transit hub at Fulton Street, connecting six subway stations.
+At the time, the Fulton Street station was extremely hard to navigate, as the four stations in the complex had been built by different companies at different times.
+The MTA initially contemplated razing the Corbin Building on John Street to make way for the transit center's main building, but the agency had agreed to preserve the building by that October.
 In December 2003, the Federal Transit Administration allocated a combined $2.85 billion to the three Lower Manhattan transit projects.
 The PATH station received $1.7 billion in aid, while the Fulton Street Transit Center received $750 million and the South Ferry Terminal received $400 million.